 With the recent advances in the early detection of lung cancer and recommendations for annual screening in certain patient populations, the management of the incidental lung nodule has become increasingly specialized.

-The management of lung nodules is effected by many factors including size, presence on prior x-rays, age of the patient, history of tobacco use and prior malignancy.
+The management of lung nodules is affected by many factors, including size, presence on prior x-rays, age of the patient, history of tobacco use, and prior malignancy.
 Although there are many causes of benign lung nodules, the early detection of lung cancer is paramount for improving survival.
 PET scanning is often utilized to help distinguish benign from malignant nodules.

 Our physicians have many years of experience performing bronchoscopy for the early detection of lung cancer.
 In addition, we have longstanding relationships with board-certified thoracic surgeons and oncologists if a referral is needed.

 Call ☎ (203) 601-7580 to request an appointment.